Gi-lo/Gi-lo.github.io/_posts/2015-06-07-spock-ahoi.md

         given: "A new universe"
             Universe universe = new Universe()

-        and: "a new black hole is added to it" Blackhole blackhole = new Blackhole()
+        and: "a new black hole is added"
+            Blackhole blackhole = new Blackhole()
             universe.add(blackhole)